What is UNCD®?

 - Bio-inert.
 Can be used in biomedical applications such as bioMEMS sensors and implants.

-- Low deposition temperatures capability.
-Compatible with fragile electronics and lower-melting point metals.
+- Low deposition temperatures.
+Compatible with fragile electronics and low-melting point metals such as aluminum.

 - Conformal coatings.
 Capable of coating high-aspect-ratio structures with conformal, smooth layers.